-- 3. The amount of money that a company actually receives during a specific period, including discounts and deductions for returned merchandise. - 5.
-This is the value of a company's assets minus any liabilities.
-Basically, the value of something less the money owing on it. - 8.
-This is the profit left after all overheads have been taken off (two words). - 9.
-A detailed projection of all estimated income and expenses based on forecasted sales revenue for a year (two words) O - 10.
+Across \checkmark Ζ 3.
+The amount of money that a company actually receives during a specific period, including discounts and deductions for returned merchandise.
+5. This is the value of a company's assets minus any Down 1.
+An_____is an independent examination of an organisation's records and financial statements (report and accounts).
+2. These are debts that a person or an organisation owes.

+liabilities.
+Basically, the value of something less the money owing on it.
+8. This is the profit left after all overheads have been taken off (two words).
+9. A detailed projection of all estimated income and expenses based on forecasted sales revenue for a year (two words) O. 10.
 You make this if you sell or dispose of a long-term asset (such as a building) for more than it cost you.
-Two words G - 11.
-This is the difference between the selling price of goods and what they cost to buy (two words). - 12.
-These are things which are owned by a business such as buildings, vehicles, stock and money in the bank. - 13.
+Two words_____G 11.
+This is the difference between the selling price of goods and what they cost to buy (two words).12.
+These are things which are owned by a business such as buildings, vehicles, stock and money in the bank.13.
 This is the assets (or money) available to an organisation to re-invest and create new assets.
-It starts with C.
+It starts with C. 4.
+Any of the costs involved in running the business.
+6. These are short-term assets which are constantly changing in value, such as stocks, debtors and bank balances (two words) 7.
+A is one which is intended to be used for several years and not be converted into cash.
+Examples are buildings, machinery and vehicles (two words) SCAN TO SEE THE SOLUTION